AzurRx BioPharma Inc. (AZRX): Skating on Thin Ice? We Know the Answer

-AzurRx BioPharma Inc. (NASDAQ:AZRX) went up by 2.01% from its latest closing price compared to the recent 1-year high of $2.63.
-The company’s stock price has collected -0.03% of loss in the last five trading sessions.
-Press Release reported 15 hours ago that AzurRx BioPharma Announces Positive Results from Independent Data Monitoring Committee Review of Safety Data from Part 1 of RESERVOIR Phase 2 Clinical Trial of Niclosamide for the Treatment of COVID-19 Gastrointestinal Infections
+AzurRx BioPharma Inc. (NASDAQ:AZRX) went down by -24.78% from its latest closing price compared to the recent 1-year high of $26.30.
+The company’s stock price has collected -34.62% of loss in the last five trading sessions.
+Press Release reported on 09/10/21 that AzurRx BioPharma Announces Reverse Stock Split

 Is It Worth Investing in AzurRx BioPharma Inc. (NASDAQ :AZRX) Right Now?